NORTH FROM BARCOMBE MILLS

 Approximately a mile and a half of small stream fishing.

-Fishing is on the northern bank upstream from the old railway bridge westwards to Clappers Bridge at Barcombe Cross, then on to the western boundary of the first field upstream of Clapper’s Bridge.
+Fishing is on the northern bank upstream from the old railway bridge westwards to Clappers Bridge at Barcombe Cross, then on to the western boundary at Clapper’s Bridge.

 Park at the Society’s car park at Barcombe Mills, shown on the information pack supplied with your permit.
 Access the Bevern stream by walking along the old railway track, over the bridge and then into the field on your left.
 Alternative car parking at Barcombe Cross is shown in your information pack.